MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DevelopApp.md

 # Develop an app for your device

+> [!NOTE]
+> Visual Studio will generate a cryptic error when deploying to a RS5 (or RS4 with OpenSSH enabled) IoT image unless a SDK from RS4 or greater is installed that Visual Studio can access.

 Now that you have a working device with the default app running, you'll want to take your device to the next level by developing and deploying an app on your device.
 Before diving into samples, however, you'll need a few things...

 * Download [Visual Studio 2017](https://www.visualstudio.com/downloads/) for application development